Pierre-Emerick Aubameyang agrees sensational free transfer from Arsenal to Barcelona on frantic Deadline Day

 - Aubameyang completes free transfer to Barcelona

-Alli is set to head to Goodison Park having endured a difficult spell at Spurs but, still only 25, should the deal go through the two-time PFA Young Player of the Year winner will hope to recapture his best form under the guidance of one of the Premier League's greatest-ever midfielders.
+Alli heads to Goodison Park having endured a difficult spell at Spurs but, still only 25, the two-time PFA Young Player of the Year winner will hope to recapture his best form under the guidance of one of the Premier League's greatest-ever midfielders.

-Alli's move to Everton would continue a Deadline Day exodus from Spurs, with Tanguy Ndombele, Bryan Gil and Giovani Lo Celso leaving on loan for Lyon, Valencia and Villarreal respectively as head coach Antonio Conte raided his former club Juventus for two new recruits.
+Alli's move to Everton continued a Deadline Day exodus from Spurs, with Tanguy Ndombele, Bryan Gil and Giovani Lo Celso leaving on loan for Lyon, Valencia and Villarreal respectively as head coach Antonio Conte raided his former club Juventus for two new recruits.

 Signed, sealed, delivered. 👊 pic.twitter.com/ixSNcL3Mch— Tottenham Hotspur (@SpursOfficial) January 31, 2022